Pacific Southwest Airlines: Harold Simmons

-1978 wasn't through with PSA yet.
 At the end of 1978 it transpired corporate raider Harold Simmons had accumulated a 20% stake.
 When PSA, appealing to investors, referred to a 30-year history of success, Simmons printed ads summarizing PSA’s far-from-successful 1970s financials and noting 1977 profits were about half those of 1971, despite revenues almost twice as large.
 But as PSA said, Andrews was gone.
 Simmons evinced no desire to "destroy" PSA, seeing it instead as a takeover candidate from which he could profit.
 PSA won a shareholder vote to implement takeover defenses with just a bit more than 50% but the company had post-dated the shareholder record date to ensure Simmons couldn’t vote his whole stake.
 Simmons said he’d sue.
 In the end, PSA paid him off by giving him some aircraft in exchange for his stake.
 To be fair, notwithstanding Flight 182, PSA’s 1978 financials were somewhat better, but significantly flattered by an accounting change.